-When it all boils down, you really have two options when it comes to life insurance—term or whole life.
+When you boil things down, you really have two options when it comes to life insurance—term vs. whole life.
 One is a safe plan that helps protect your family and the other one, well, it’s a total rip-off.

 What Is Term Life Insurance?

 Term life insurance provides life insurance coverage for a specific amount of time.
 If you or your spouse passes away at any time during this term (usually 20–30 years), your beneficiaries (those you’ve selected to inherit your money) will receive a payout from the term life insurance policy.

 How much life insurance do you need?
 Find out with our free calculator!

 Term life insurance plans are much more affordable than whole life insurance.
 This is because the term life policy has no cash value until you or your spouse passes away.
 In the simplest of terms, it’s not worth anything unless one of you were to die during the course of the term.
 Then that’s when you receive money.

 Of course, the hope here is you’ll never have to use your term life insurance policy at all—but if something does happen, at least you know your family will be taken care of.

 What Is Whole Life Insurance?

 The premiums on whole life insurance (sometimes called cash value insurance) are generally more expensive than term life for a couple of reasons.